 Since 2002 we have been investigating the field of NCL research.
 We want to understand what causes this fatal disease.
 Our ambitious aim is to develop a therapy in order to be able to cure NCL.
 Therefore, the € 50,000 NCL research award is awarded each year to projects that contribute to curing NCL.
 Furthermore we fund scholarships with our donations.
 Worldwide we are the biggest single sponsor in this area.
 To react quickly to new developments, we also offer short-term start-up support.
 These short projects can be extended to larger ones where appropriate.
-And because there are many overlaps between childhood and adult dementia, the Neurodegeneration Award was presented in 2018.

 For questions on the subjects of research and development or funding please contact Dr. Herman van der Putten.